5 Online Certifications That Will Help You Develop Your Soft Skills

 “[Hard skills] are always going to change if they’re overly technical,” said Ben Brooks, CEO of Pilot, a New York-based career improvement company.

-But what about those universal soft skills?
-Below I’ve compiled some tried-and-true soft skills with Brooks’ help.
+Below we’ve compiled some tried-and-true soft skills with Brooks’ help.
 They’re important to master, in high demand and applicable to any industry.

 “At the end of the day, people look at your resume for about seven seconds,” Brooks said.
 “LinkedIn or your online portfolio is so much more important than a resume.”

 These MOOC certifications aren’t only useful on the job hunt.
 They’re valuable in current jobs and overall career development, too.
-That’s because certifications show employers initiative and ambition, according to Robin Colner, who is on the faculty at Fordham University’s School of Professional and Continuing Studies, where she leads her own certification program.
+That’s because certifications show employers initiative and ambition, according to Robin Colner, who is on the faculty at Fordham University’s School of Professional and Continuing Studies, where she leads her own certification program in digital and social media.

 “It shows a desire and an understanding of the marketplace, which every employer wants,” Colner said.